AndrewYang2024/AndrewYang2024.github.io/_posts/2020-11-28-Whatever-It-Takes.md

 “That is all.
 Goodbye.”

 It was already an inauspicious morning.
 The ten year had just dipped below the three month tenor, and the chairman’s unexpected phone call lent the yield curve inversion an almost sinister edge.
 Were the two things somehow connected?
 He rejected the idea.
-That was something for the traders to fret about.
+Curve inversions were something for traders to fret about.
 Surely there were more important matters to summon him over.
 Matters that, for some reason, could not be resolved remotely in a conference call.

-He had left DC just two days ago, having sat through marathon discussions from Tuesday to Wednesday between the chairman, the governors, and the other regional presidents.
+He had left DC just two days ago, having suffered through marathon discussions from Tuesday to Wednesday between the chairman, the governors, and the other regional presidents.
 Together, the committee had arrived at the anti-climactic decision to leave the bedrock benchmark rate untouched, along with a promise to revisit the matter in three months time.
 His eyelids grew heavy as he reviewed the last decade of monetary decisions in his head.
 It grew difficult to resist the soft lull of the drifting train.

 Williams woke up just in time to see the train pull into Washington Union station.
 Dusting off the crumbs on his shirt, he made his way to the portico outside of the entrance of the Main Hall to hail a taxi.
 Everything was running perfectly on schedule.
 In no time, he was cruising down the length of Constitution Avenue and riding past the monuments and memorials of the National Mall.

 “I’m back,” Williams whispered to himself.

-The taxi dropped him off at the entrance of the Marriner S. Eccles building—a towering, rectilinear behemoth of Georgia marble.
-Neither quite elegant nor quite ugly, it cut a striking figure against the clear spring sky.
-In a city teeming with ornate symbols of power, it was maybe only natural that the real thing would be found in an otherwise unadorned structure.
-To its critics, the building exuded a neoclassical boredom as unimaginative as the four floors of functionaries who staffed it.
+The taxi dropped him off at the entrance of the Marriner S. Eccles building.
+Neither quite elegant nor quite ugly, the rectilinear behemoth of Georgia marble cut a striking figure against the clear spring sky.
+In a city teeming with ornamented symbols of power, it was perhaps only natural that the real thing would be found in an otherwise unadorned structure.
+To its critics, the Eccles building exuded a neoclassical boredom as unimaginative as the four floors of functionaries who staffed it.

 The chairman was already waiting by the time he reached the conference room.
-The ambience reminded him of a very austere kindergarten, where each committee member customarily sat behind his or her emblazoned nameplate on the vast wooden table.
-At the center, of course, was Chairman Powell, flanked by Governors Clarida, Quarles, Bowman, and Brainard, or as they knew each other—Jay, Richard, Randy, Miki, and Lael.
-Even as their names shone brightly on the table, the other governors were absent today—as were all of the usual observers and hangers-on inserted in the name of transparency.
+The ambience reminded him of a very austere kindergarten where each committee member customarily sat behind his or her emblazoned nameplate on the yawning oaken table.
+At the center, of course, was Chairman Powell, flanked by Governors Clarida, Quarles, Bowman, and Brainard.
+Or as they knew each other—Jay, Richard, Randy, Miki, and Lael.
+Although their names still flashed brightly on the table, the other governors were conspicuously absent—along with all the usual observers and hangers-on inserted in the name of transparency.

 “Hello John,” Powell greeted him half-heartedly, turning grim.
 “Thank you for coming all the way here from New York.”

 “No problem at all,” Williams replied as he closed the door behind him, sealing off the room.
 “Nice to see you again.”

-Williams mustered a smile and took his seat across from the chairman at the yawning oaken table.
+Williams mustered a smile and took his seat across from the chairman.

 “I’m sure you have many questions for me,” Powell began.
-Even alone, he spoke with the same gravitas he applied to his media appearances—a patient voice for communicating the committee’s esoteric decisions to an implacable outside world.
+Even alone, he spoke with the same gravitas he applied to his media appearances—a patient voice honed for the communication of the committee’s esoteric decisions to an implacable outside world.

 “Yes,” Williams nodded.
 “I do.”

-“And to understand that, you must first understand why *we* are here,” Powell continued.
 “You work with Alexandra Ender, don’t you?”

 “Yes.
 Officially, she’s still an intern, but she’s basically my right-hand woman when it comes to policy.
 Wicked sharp.”
 Williams stopped himself before gushing further.